GluuFederation/docs-de-prod/docs/source/operation/custom-oxtrust.md

         </div>

-    Save the file and login to oxtrust/oxTrust UI via browser.
+    Save the file and log in to oxAuth/oxTrust UI via browser.

 Here's the screenshot of customized oxTrust logout page.